 state()

 The State module is exported as a function named state.
-This can be used either to build a state expression that declares the content for a State, or to apply a state expression to an object to give the object a working state implementation.
+This is used either (1) to apply a working state implementation to any owner object; or (2) to define a state expression that declares the content for a State.

 state( owner, attributes, expression )